Are you on the hunt for Oxbridge application tips?

 How many applicants does Cambridge invite to interview?

 If you’re considered to have a reasonable chance of admission, Cambridge will invite you to an interview.
 The figure is surprisingly high – 75-80% of applicants will be invited for interview.
 Of these students, around 25% will receive an offer.
+At Oxford, the interview rate is lower – usually around 40-50%.

 How should I prepare for an interview at Oxford or Cambridge?